Pay by Phone Casinos Canada 2026: Deposits, Limits & Withdrawals

 Rogers (postpaid) Generally yes Most reliable compatibility with Boku

-Telus (postpaid) Generally yes Strong compatibility; verify with your plan
+Telus (postpaid) Generally yes Strong compatibility, confirm against your specific plan

 Freedom Mobile Usually yes Test with a small deposit first